-Bringing together over two hundred researchers, Sciences Po’s research centres generate new approaches and new research in law, economics, history, political science and sociology.
+Bringing together over 250 researchers, Sciences Po’s research centres generate new approaches and new research in law, economics, history, political science and sociology.

 - Seven units are associated with France’s National Centre for Scientific Research (CNRS) as “joint research units” (UMR in French) and four units are recognized by the Ministry of Education and Higher Education as “host teams” (EA in French).

 The CDSP (UMS 828) provides documented and scientifically validated socio-political data for research by archiving, disseminating, and contributing to international survey programs.
 It also supports training in data collection and analysis.

 CEE’s (UMR 8239) projects combine basic and applied research, and focus on four main areas: a crosscutting approach to European studies; the cross-links between participation, democracy and government; election analyses: new paradigms and tools; the restructuring of the state and public action.

 The CERI (UMR 7050) analyses foreign societies, international relations, and political, social, and economic phenomena across the world from a comparative and historical perspective.